 Thankfully, when you record with the best headset microphone, you don’t have to worry as much about positioning and mic placement.

-This advantage can help you achieve more consistent quality in your recordings and become more confident in your public speaking, but finding the right mic can be tough since there are hundreds of choices on the market.
+This advantage can help you achieve more consistent quality in your recordings and become more confident in your public speaking, but finding the best headset mic can be tough since there are hundreds of choices on the market.

 Make the wrong choice, and you’ll end up with low-quality audio that makes it hard for your audience and transcription software programs to make out what you’re saying.